Kernel Categorical Reasoning

 In this setting, both ULift X and ULift Y have the same universe level, allowing the expression to typecheck correctly, as a morphism in SFinKer.{max x y}.

-To translate an equality of kernels into an equality of morphisms in SFinKer, all kernels must be translated to morphisms in SFinKer by lifting their carrier spaces to a common universe level, using the ulift measurable equivalence.
+To translate an equality of kernels into an equality of morphisms in SFinKer, the first step is to lift all kernels' carrier spaces to a common universe level, using the ulift measurable equivalence.
 However, determining this common universe level requires care.

 One might naively take the universe level of the equality's result (left or right-hand side), but this can fail.
 Consider the following example: